-On October 28, 2020, NDB has successfully registered its second RMB Bond Programme in the Interbank Market and received the Letter of Registration (Zhong Shi Xie Zhu, 2020 No. RB5) from NAFMII.
+In October 2020, NDB has successfully registered its second RMB Bond Programme in the Interbank Market and received the Letter of Registration (Zhong Shi Xie Zhu, 2020 No. RB5) from NAFMII.
 NDB has been granted approval to raise up to RMB 20 billion in the Interbank Market within two years of the programme registration date.
-From March 23 to March 24, 2021, NDB successfully priced a new 3-year fixed rate RMB 5 billion Bond in the Interbank Market under the programme.
-On September 16, 2021, the NDB successfully issued a RMB 2 billion Bond in the Interbank Market under the programme, with maturity of 5 years and the final coupon rate of 3.02%.
-On January 27, 2022, NDB successfully issued a RMB 3 billion RMB-denominated Bond in the Interbank Market under the programme, with maturity of 3 years.
-On May 18, 2022, NDB successfully priced a RMB 7 billion Bond in the Interbank Market, with maturity of 3 years.
-On October 25, 2022, NDB successfully priced a 3-year RMB 3 billion bond in the Interbank Market, completing NDB's second RMB 20 billion bond programme.
+In March 2021, NDB successfully priced a new 3-year fixed rate RMB 5 billion Bond in the Interbank Market under the programme.
+In September 2021, the NDB successfully issued a RMB 2 billion Bond in the Interbank Market under the programme, with maturity of 5 years and the final coupon rate of 3.02%.
+In January 2022, NDB successfully issued a RMB 3 billion RMB-denominated Bond in the Interbank Market under the programme, with maturity of 3 years.
+In May 2022, NDB successfully priced a RMB 7 billion Bond in the Interbank Market, with maturity of 3 years.
+In October 2022, NDB successfully priced a 3-year RMB 3 billion bond in the Interbank Market, completing NDB's second RMB 20 billion bond programme.